Joseph H. Boardman

-Joseph Houston Boardman (December 23, 1948 – March 7, 2019) was an American transportation executive who served as President and CEO of Amtrak from 2008 to 2016.
-Boardman was the longest-serving Commissioner of the New York State Department of Transportation (NYSDOT) from July 1997 until resigning to head the FRA.
-Before taking over Amtrak, Boardman had been the Administrator of the United States Federal Railroad Administration.
-Boardman became the second-longest serving head of Amtrak, after W. Graham Claytor, Jr. in the 1980s.
-Railway Age magazine named Boardman as its 51st "Railroader of the Year" in its January 9, 2014, issue.
+Joseph Houston Boardman (December 23, 1948 – March 7, 2019) was an American transportation executive.

+Boardman served as commissioner of the New York State Department of Transportation (NYSDOT) from 1997 until 2005, then led the United States Federal Railroad Administration until 2008, then served as president and CEO of Amtrak until 2016.

+Boardman is the longest-serving NYSDOT chief and the second-longest serving head of Amtrak, after W. Graham Claytor, Jr. in the 1980s.
+In 2014, Railway Age magazine named Boardman its 51st "Railroader of the Year".

 Early life and military service

 Boardman was a lifelong resident of New York State, born the second of eight children born and raised on a dairy farm in Oneida County, which two of his siblings currently operate.
 In 1966, he volunteered for military service in the United States Air Force, serving in South Vietnam from 1968 to 1969.
 Upon receiving an honorable discharge from the Air Force, he studied Agriculture Economics at Cornell University, receiving his bachelor's degree in 1974, and graduated with a master's degree in Management Science from Binghamton University in 1983.